MCP Server

 What Claude does:

-1. Calls send_vnet_transaction to submit the approve transaction, impersonating your wallet — no private key needed.
+1. Calls send_vnet_transaction on the active VNet to submit the approve transaction, impersonating your wallet — no private key needed.

 2. Calls send_vnet_transaction again with the swap calldata.